 Guess what???
-Teacher's gifts are due on Friday!
+Teacher's gifts are due soon!
 Okay, teacher's gifts are an expression of gratitude and adoration for those patient individuals who spend every day with our little monsters teaching them to read, write, and be nice.
 LOL.
-Well, whatever your kids' teachers are to you, you might be scrambling for last minute teacher gifts like I was yesterday.
+Well, whatever your kids' teachers are to you, you might be scrambling for last minute teacher gifts like I do every year.
 That's why I wrote this tutorial.

 This cute heating pad is 24'' long and 6'' wide, just perfect to wrap around your neck and shoulders.
 Heat it up in the microwave for 1-2 minutes and then relax, relieve stress, and ease your tired muscles.